gmcn/maximus/wp-content/plugins/wp-cerber/readme.txt

 * New: Monitoring new and changed files.
 * New: Detecting malicious redirections and directives in .htaccess files.
 * New: [Automated hourly and daily scheduled scans with flexible email reports](https://wpcerber.com/automated-recurring-malware-scans/).
-* Update: Added a protection from logging wrong time stamps on some not correctly configured servers.
+* Update: Added a protection from logging wrong time stamps on some misconfigured web servers.
-* Bug fixed: Unexpected warning messages in the WordPress dashboard.
+* Fix: Unexpected warning messages in the WordPress dashboard.
-* Bug fixed: Some file status links on the scanner results page may not work.
+* Fix: Some file status links on the scanner results page may not work.

 = 7.0 =
 * Cerber Security Scanner: [integrity checker, malware detector and malware removal tool](https://wpcerber.com/wordpress-security-scanner/).